Jean Joseph Victor Génissieu: Political career

 Génissieu was the author of the law of 28 Thermidor III (15 August 1795) that declared void all revolutionary judgments since 10 March 1793.

 While maintaining his position on the émigrés, on 18 Fructidor III (4 September 1795) he asked that Charles Maurice de Talleyrand-Périgord be removed from the list.

 Four days later he voted for a law restoring their property to deported priests, but he was the author of a law the next day banning all intransigent priests and the parents of émigrés from public office.

 He always took the position of someone whose political views did not blind him to the need for justice.
 However, after having voted for a law that allowed the accused to challenge their judges in some circumstances, he declared that the parents of émigrés could not sit on juries.

 Génissieu was made president of the Convention on 16 Vendemiaire IV (8 October 1795).

 On 4 Brumaire IV (26 October 1795) he declared that the Convention had completed its mission.

 Génissieu was elected to the Council of Five Hundred for Isère.

 On 17 Nivôse IV (6 January 1796) he accepted the post of Minister of Justice.

 He held office until 3 April 1796, when he was replaced by Philippe-Antoine Merlin de Douai.

 He had resigned since he could not achieve his goals.

 He was appointed French consul in Barcelona.

 He refused this position and was named deputy commissioner of the Court of Cassation on 14 Germinal IV (23 April 1796).

 Two years later, the Council of Five Hundred nominated Génissieu to the Council of Ancients as a Director, but Jean Baptiste Treilhard was accepted instead.

 Génissieu was reelected to the Council of Five Hundred for the Seine, and was elected president of the Council on 30 Prairial VII (18 June 1799).

-Last years
+Later years

 Génissieu was opposed to the coup of 18 Brumaire VIII (9 November 1799) in which Napoleon came to power.

 He was arrested on 20 Brumaire for having declared Napoleon should be outlawed.
 He was released after six hours.

-A few days later he abandoned his principles and accepted the position of a judge in the court of the Seine.
+A few days later he relented and accepted the position of a judge in the court of the Seine.

 He died in Paris on 27 October 1804.

 A street in Grenoble carries his name.